arch-js/arch/docs/06-cursors-and-immutables.md

 The same thing must work the other way round as well: when the zoomed-in structure is mutated, the updates need to propagate back to the original data structure.
 When you update a cursor, the update gets applied to the right subtree of the full data structure and the backing reference gets updated.

 The cursor is a simple data structure holding a reference to the root cursor (the one holding the entire backing data structure) and a key-path to which it is focused.
 That allows the cursor to  easily derive sub-cursors by appending keys to the path they hold.
-Cursors themselves are immutable (although in Reflex that behaviour is not forced): when you get a sub-cursor, you get a new cursor back.
+Cursors themselves are immutable (although in Arch that behaviour is not forced): when you get a sub-cursor, you get a new cursor back.

 To update a cursor, you supply a function that takes the current data pointed to by the cursor and produces the new data.
 The cursor takes the new data and produces a new root data structure where the item it is pointing to is replaced by the data returned by your function.
 Then it swaps the backing data structure in the root cursor.

 ## Effectively local state

-The use of cursors in Reflex effectively brings working with shared state back to the level of individual components - a component only needs to know what data it expects in props and which of them are mutable, i.e. cursors.
+The use of cursors in Arch effectively brings working with shared state back to the level of individual components - a component only needs to know what data it expects in props and which of them are mutable, i.e. cursors.
 During its lifetime it either mutates the cursors it received or zooms in to distribute them into child components.

 This means that no component ever needs to know more than its local part of the state tree.
 Specifically speaking it needs to know what data it requires and how to get data required by its child components from it.